-- Tea tree oil is an essential oil that has gained popularity for its numerous skin healing properties.
+- Tea tree oil is an essential oil that has a number of strong healing properties

-- Tea tree essential oil has been shown to help relieve symptoms associated with a wide range of inflammatory skin conditions.
+- This oil has been shown to relieve symptoms associated with a wide range of inflammatory and bacterial skin disorders and conditions

-- When diluted and used correctly, tea tree oil can be a safe and effective alternative to many topical skin care products.
+- When diluted and used properly, tea tree oil can be a safe and effective alternative to over-the-counter and chemical-based medications

 What Is Tea Tree Oil?

 Tea tree oil is produced by steaming the leaves of the plant Melaleuca alternifolia, commonly known as the Australian tea tree.
 It was first used in traditional medicine more than 100 years ago as an antiseptic; but more recently has shown promise as a topical treatment to address a number of inflammatory skin conditions, including acne and eczema.

 This oil can be purchased in its pure form or diluted, and is an added active ingredient in personal care products such as cleansers, toners, serums, moisturizers, shampoos and conditioners.